Plumsail/forms-docs/SharePoint/javascript/controls.rst

-.. title:: Managing controls with JS in Plumsail Forms for SharePoint
+.. title:: Managing controls with JavaScript

 .. meta::
-   :description: Controls' JavaScript API with properties and methods
+   :description: Controls' JavaScript API with properties and methods in Plumsail Forms for SharePoint

 Managing controls with JavaScript in Plumsail Forms for SharePoint
 ====================================================================